 Multi Layered Neural Networks in R Programming

-A series or set of algorithms that try to recognize the underlying relationship in a data set through a definite process that mimics the operation of the human brain is known as Neural Network.
+A series or set of algorithms that try to recognize the underlying relationship in a data set through a definite process that mimics the operation of the human brain is known as a Neural Network.
 Hence, the neural networks could refer to the neurons of the human, either artificial or organic in nature.
-A neural network can easily adapt to the changing input to achieve or generate the best possible result by the network and does not need to redesign the output criteria.
+A neural network can easily adapt to the changing input to achieve or generate the best possible result for the network and does not need to redesign the output criteria.

 Types of Neural Network

 Neural Networks can be classified into multiple types based on their Layers and depth activation filters, Structure, Neurons used, Neuron density, data flow, and so on.
 The types of Neural Networks are as follows:

 - Convolutional Neural Networks

 - Sequence to Sequence Model

 To be accurate a fully connected Multi-Layered Neural Network is known as Multi-Layer Perceptron.
 A Multi-Layered Neural Network consists of multiple layers of artificial neurons or nodes.
 Unlike Single-Layer Neural networks, in recent times most networks have Multi-Layered Neural Network.
 The following diagram is a visualization of a multi-layer neural network.

 Explanation: Here the nodes marked as “1” are known as bias units.
 The leftmost layer or Layer 1 is the input layer, the middle layer or Layer 2 is the hidden layer and the rightmost layer or Layer 3 is the output layer.
 It can say that the above diagram has 3 input units (leaving the bias unit), 1 output unit, and 4 hidden units(1 bias unit is not included).